 The Roles of Subcutaneous Fat

-- Energy Storing - That’s how the body stores energy to support an active lifestyle.
+- Energy storage: It stores energy to support an active lifestyle.

-- Producing Hormones - It produces and stores estrogen, as well as leptin (satiety hormone)
+- Hormone production: It produces and stores hormones such as estrogen and leptin (satiety hormone).

 Dangers Of Storing Too Much Subcutaneous Fat

-A study published in the Journal of Clinical Endocrinology and Metabolism found that people who accumulate more than 33% of their body weight in their midsection have a higher risk for obesity-related diseases like insulin resistance than those who store less fat around the middle .
+Furthermore, a study in the Journal of Clinical Endocrinology and Metabolism revealed that individuals accumulating over 33% of their body weight in the midsection face an increased risk of obesity-related diseases like insulin resistance .

 How To Tell If You Have Too Much Subcutaneous Fat